chris-poed/kotlin-diary/introduction/02_ide_tour.md

 ## Running the program

+Let's see how to run the program first.
 You can use the file explorer on the left of the editor to browse the project file structure.

-The program contains a file named `Main.kt` (in `src/main/kotlin`).
-Double click on this file in the project explorer to open it in the editor.
+It contains a file named `Main.kt` (in `src/main/kotlin`).
+Double click on this file in the project explorer to open it in the code editor.

-A small "play" button is next to the `main` function declaration.
+You will see a small "play" icon next to the `main` function declaration, on the left of the code editor.
 Click on it and select "Run 'MainKt'" to run the program.

 You should then get an output similar to the one below in the bottom section of the editor: